 4 cloves of garlic, roughly chopped

-2 tablespoons of Champagne wine vinegar (white vinegar is fine)
+2 tablespoons of Champagne white wine vinegar (substitute white vinegar)

 1/4 cup light brown sugar